-Many accept paid advertising to generate income, like Wellsphere or Weight Loss Surgery Boards.
-The latter is a company that runs a number of online patient communities for those who have undergone bariatric procedures, including LapBandTalk.
+Many large site accept paid advertising to generate income, like Wellsphere or Weight Loss Surgery Boards.
+The latter is a company that runs a number of big online patient communities for those who have undergone bariatric procedures, including LapBandTalk.
 Their sites offer advertisers a target market of over 200,000 members, promising what they call: “The most targeted weight loss surgery advertising in the world!”, selling banner and text advertising, “premium” surgeon profiles, corporate sponsorship of newsletters, mass emails, and both entire communities or specific forum topics.

 Some sites actively solicit member donations, or sell “premium” memberships with certain perks (ironically, these sometimes include benefits like exclusive access to “no ad” pages).